dlill/DynSysBio2019/Exercises/aufgaben00.tex.md

 ## Exercise 2 - Getting to know Julia

-In your home-folder, create a new folder `~/DynSysBio2019_programming`.
+Create a new folder `~/DynSysBio2019_programming`.
-In Atom, create a new file "~/DynSysBio2019_programming/tutorial0.jl" and solve the following questions in this script.
+Create a new file "~/DynSysBio2019_programming/tutorial0.jl" to solve the following questions in this script.

 1. Create a 3x3 matrix  ``A = \begin{pmatrix}1&2&3\\4&5&6\\7&8&9\end{pmatrix}``
 1. Multiply each element of `A` by 2